 Should I switch to Microsoft Authenticator from Google Authenticator?

 Again, in my opinion, the best option in the Microsoft Authenticator is the Cloud Backup and the fact that the data will automatically sync across devices.

 I have recently lost my phone with Microsoft Authenticator on it, and thanks to the cloud backup option, it took me less than five minutes to restore the Microsoft Authenticator app on my new device.

 Although Cloud Backup is not the perfect solution since you will rely on someone to protect your data, I don’t believe we have many choices.

 One day, I have lost my phone with Google Authenticator on it, and it took me weeks to regain access to most of my accounts.
 At that time, I switched to Authy as this was the only app that provided Cloud Backup and automatic synchronization across devices.

 The benefit of selecting Microsoft Authenticator over Authy is the Password Management feature offered by the former.

 You may also like: What is a Strong Password? – free Password Strength Checker.

 I like the fact that I can use one application to store my Passwords and authenticate with 2FA.
 However, the fruit on the cake is the Autofill option provided by the Password Management feature, which will auto-populate the credential forms for me.

-If you decide to switch to Microsoft Authenticator, make sure to read my other article on how to safely delete the Google Authenticator app from your phone.
+If you decide to switch to Microsoft Authenticator, make sure to read my other article on how to delete the Google Authenticator app from your phone safely.